Voivod (band): Musical style, influences, and legacy

 Voivod's style has been classified as progressive metal, thrash metal, technical thrash metal, and avant-garde metal.
 Their earlier albums have been labeled speed metal, while Angel Rat has been labelled alternative metal.
-Their influences include Béla Bartók, Igor Stravinsky, Dimitri Shostakovich, Yes, Einstürzende Neubauten, GBH, Genesis, Hawkwind, Judas Priest, Iron Maiden, Killing Joke, King Crimson, Motörhead, Sodom, Nektar, Pink Floyd, Ramones, Rush, Van der Graaf Generator, Venom, and UFO.
-The band has been praised for their unique approach, or cited as an influence, by other bands and artists such as Pantera, Meshuggah, Fear Factory, the Fierce and the Dead, Jason Newsted (Voivod's bassist for their 2000s albums), and Dave Grohl.
+Their influences include Béla Bartók, Igor Stravinsky, Dimitri Shostakovich, Yes, Einstürzende Neubauten, GBH, Genesis, Hawkwind, Judas Priest, Iron Maiden, Killing Joke, King Crimson, Motörhead, Sodom, Nektar, Pink Floyd, the Ramones, Rush, Van der Graaf Generator, Venom, and UFO.
+As Ed Strelecky wrote, for Guitar World in 1990, "One would expect two guys, one named Piggy (Denis D'Amour) and the other Blacky (Jean-Yves Thériault), to be part of a new music version of The Banana Splits.
+But the guitar half of Voivod, rock's premiere cyberpunk quartet, have influences of a more serious nature."
+In 2026, in regards to the band's longevity and their unique identity as a metal band, Dom Lawson of Blabbermouth.net wrote, "For most of the last 40 years, Voivod have been the progressive metal gift that keeps on giving.
+Perpetually ahead of the game, they have weathered every obstacle and pitfall imaginable to arrive at this point, and it seems only fitting that this most adventurous and free-thinking band should celebrate their ongoing existence by fulfilling one of their longstanding dreams."

+Voivod has been praised for their unique approach, or cited as an influence, by other bands and artists such as Tool, Pantera, Soundgarden, Mastodon, Meshuggah, Fear Factory, the Fierce and the Dead, Jason Newsted (bassist on Voivod's 2000s albums), Dave Grohl, and Mike Patton.

-Eduardo Rivadavia of Loudwire called the band "the preeminent space metal band of our times."
+In 2004, Dan Epstein of Guitar World described Voivod as "Canadian metal pioneers through a series of jaw-dropping albums that fused heavy thrash with progressive rock, psychedelia and futuristic lyrical themes."
+In 2018, Loudwire called the band "the preeminent space metal band of our times."
+In 2022, Metal Hammer stated the opinion that Voivod were among the greatest progressive metal acts of all time.